eunjo99/kstar_mcp/README.md

-# KSTAR MCP PoC v2 - Interactive Real-time Control System
+# KSTAR MCP PoC v2 - Natural Language Plasma Control System

-🚀 **Natural Language to EPICS Command Translation with Real-time Monitoring**
+🚀 **Interactive Real-time Control System with Natural Language Command Translation**

 A proof-of-concept system that enables researchers to control KSTAR plasma parameters using natural language commands, with real-time visualization of the command translation process and temperature changes.

+**Note**: This is a PoC demonstrating a simple approach where target values are set and current values gradually follow the targets.
+This approach is designed for demonstration purposes and future versions will integrate with sophisticated simulation models and machine learning algorithms for more realistic plasma physics behavior.

-## 🌟 Features
+## 🌟 Key Features

 - **Natural Language Interface**: Control plasma temperature using simple English commands
 - **Real-time Command Translation**: Visualize how LLM converts natural language to EPICS SET commands